ryan-clancy/PlugMan/README.md

 * Get useful information on plugins such as commands, version, author(s), etc.
 * Easily manage plugins without having to constantly restart your server.
 * List commands a plugin has registered.
+* Find the plugin a command is registered to.
 * Tab completion for command names and plugin names.
 * Dump plugin list with versions to a file.
 * Check if a plugin is up-to-date with dev.bukkit.org